igupta1/hydrogpt/README.md

 <div align="center">

-# AI impact tracker 🌱
+# See How Your AI Usage Impacts the Environment 🌱

 A browser extension (for now only Chrome) that estimates the environmental impact of your AI interactions.